-Theta has shown fairly stable growth for the most part of this year, with the exception of April, when the price jumped to almost $16 per coin.
+Theta has shown fairly stable growth for the most part of 2021, with the exception of April, when the price jumped to almost $16 per coin.

 This is not to say that Theta does not have its own price volatility, but it's closer to becoming stable than volatile these days.